tianqi13/FYP_ObjectDetection/README.md

 1. run_image.py: This draws bounding boxes on an input image.
 The output image is labelled output_bbox_image.png
 2. run_video.py: This draws bounding boxes on an input video.
 The output video is labelled output_bbox_video.mp4

+Note: You may run into this error: AssertionError: MMCV==2.2.0 is used but incompatible.
+Please install mmcv>=2.0.0rc4, <2.1.0.
+You can edit the source file's 'mmcv_maximum_version' to 2.2.1.
+There are two source files where this needs to be changed, one in python3.12/site-packages/mmdet/__init.py__ and another in python3.12/site-packages/mmyolo/__init.py__

 You can change the image/video inputs, as well as the detection prompts(class_names) and model configurations in these files.
 Look for this part at the top of the script:

 ```python